 Contact Us for a Free Consultation (213) 542-0979

-The key term in any burglary prosecution is the word “intent.”
-A crime of first-degree burglary is actually completed the very moment you enter a residence with criminal intent.
-It doesn't matter if you actually stole anything from inside.
+The key term in any burglary prosecution is “intent.”
+A crime of first-degree burglary is committed the moment you enter a residence with criminal intent, regardless of whether you stole anything from inside.

 Put simply, the crime of burglary is completed the instant someone enters a structure with criminal intent, even if nothing is taken.

-California's PC 459 burglary laws are divided into a first-degree or second-degree burglary, which cover burglary of all non-residential structures, such a business.
+California's PC 459 burglary laws are divided into first-degree or second-degree burglary, which covers burglary of all non-residential structures, such as a business.

 The article will focus on a first-degree burglary when people are actually inside the home when you are burglarizing it.